nettitude/PoshC2/README.md

 * PowerShell-less implants that do not use System.Management.Automation.dll using C# or Python.
 * A free and open-source SOCKS Proxy by integrating with SharpSocks

+## Documentation

+We maintain PoshC2 documentation over at https://poshc2.readthedocs.io/en/latest/

+Find us on #Slack - [poshc2.slack.com](poshc2.slack.com) (to request an invite send an email to labs@nettitude.com)

 ## Install

 ### Debian based hosts